Isospectral Alexandrov Spaces: The Torus Method on Alexandrov Spaces

-\begin{notations} \begin{enumerate}[(i)] \item A ${\mathfrak t}$-valued $1$-form on $M$ is called \emph{admissible} if it is $G$- and $T$-invariant and horizontal with respect to both $G$ and $T$. \item Now fix an admissible ${\mathfrak t}$-valued $1$-form $\kappa$ on $M$ and denote by $g_\kappa$ the $G$- and $T$-invariant Riemannian metric on $M$ given by
+\begin{notations} \begin{enumerate}[(i)] \item A ${\mathfrak t}$-valued $1$-form on $M$ is called \emph{admissible} if it is $G$- and $T$-invariant and horizontal with respect to both $G$ and $T$.
+(The latter condition means that the form vanishes on the fundamental vector fields induced by the $G$- or the $T$-action.) \item Now fix an admissible ${\mathfrak t}$-valued $1$-form $\kappa$ on $M$ and denote by $g_\kappa$ the $G$- and $T$-invariant Riemannian metric on $M$ given by